Khamsa fi 'ayneq

 You will feel inspired to create more and more khmissa based designs.
 On top of that your confidence has grown.
 Whenever your clients request for a khmissa design you will not only be able to draw a technically well balanced khmissa in henna, you will also be very well prepared when your clients ask you about the meanings of this popular symbol.

-How to get the most out of this class?
+How to get the most out of this course?

 Make sure to take notes during my presentation and if you have any questions write them down in order to ask them during the Live Q & A.